Loading page...

 The "Livery" Exclusion: Even stricter language excludes rideshare and delivery:

-The Radius Exclusion: Some policies limit coverage to within 50 miles of your residence for regular use.
-Contractors often exceed this without realizing.
+Radius or Territory Limits: Some policies limit coverage to a defined radius of your residence for business-adjacent use.

-The Household Member Exclusion: If your spouse or children help with the business and drive your vehicle, they may be excluded even for personal use.
+Household Member Exclusion: If your spouse or children help with the business and drive your vehicle, they may be excluded from coverage even for otherwise-personal use, depending on how the policy defines permitted drivers.

 | Coverage Type | Personal Auto | Commercial Auto | Key Difference |